 “We represented a client who suffered permanent disability because a food company sold a contaminated product,” said attorney Fred Pritzker, who won $4.5 million on behalf of this client.

-You can contact Fred for a free consultation and find out if you can sue on behalf of your little one for compensation and justice.
+You can contact Fred for a free consultation using the form below and find out if you can sue on behalf of your little one for compensation and justice.

 Contact Our Law Firm for Help if Your Baby was Born with Listeriosis